-Storage document - for fish stored on premises in GB but not processed
+Storage document - for fish stored on premises in Great Britain but not processed

-If you’re exporting from GB to the EU, or moving fish from GB to NI, any fish sourced from another country that has been stored in GB for 24 hours or longer, but not processed in any way, you’ll need to create a storage document.
+If you’re exporting from Great Britain to the EU, or moving fish from Great Britain to Northern Ireland, any fish sourced from another country that has been stored in Great Britain for 24 hours or longer, but not processed in any way, you’ll need to create a storage document.

 You must keep a copy of the catch certificate from the original consignment with the storage document.

-Processing statement - for fish processed in GB
+Processing statement - for fish processed in Great Britain

-If you’re exporting from GB to the EU, or moving fish from GB to NI, any fish sourced from another country that has been processed in GB, you’ll need to create a processing statement.
+If you’re exporting from Great Britain to the EU, or moving fish from Great Britain to Northern Ireland, any fish sourced from another country that has been processed in Great Britain, you’ll need to create a processing statement.

 Include a copy of the catch certificate from the original consignment with the processing statement.